Skip to main content

 Also known as: pull hook, left-left miss

-A pull-hook combines a pull (the ball starts left of target because the club path is moving left through impact — out-to-in) with a hook (the ball curves further left because the clubface is closed relative to that leftward path).
-Both components push the ball in the same direction, which makes the pull-hook one of the most severe directional misses in golf — routinely producing shots that finish 30, 40, or more yards left of target with a driver.
+Two faults stack.
+The ball starts left because the head is travelling leftward through impact, then curves further left because the face is closed relative to that travel.
+Both errors point the same way.
+This is what makes this among the most severe directional misses in the game.
+This means routinely 30 or 40 yards left of target with a driver.

-Correcting a pull-hook requires identifying whether path or face is the primary driver of the miss.
-If the path is severely out-to-in, path work (fixing the transition sequencing, addressing an over-the-top move) is the priority even though the ball is curving left, not right — because the hook is riding on top of an already-left path.
-If the path is close to neutral and the face is simply over-rotating, grip pressure, grip strength, and release timing are the more direct fix.
+Correcting it starts with identifying which of the two is doing more damage.
+If the delivery is severely across the ball, sequencing work is the priority even though the curve is going left rather than right.
+This means the curve is riding on top of a start line that was already wrong.
+If the delivery is near neutral and the face is simply over-rotating, grip and release timing are the more direct fix.

 Example

-A player who "flips" the hands aggressively through impact while still swinging out-to-in from an over-the-top transition produces low, screaming pull-hooks that start left of the fairway and dive further left into the trees.
+Flipping the hands hard.
+At the same time, still cutting across from an over-the-top transition produces low, screaming shots that leave left of the fairway and dive further left into the trees.

 Why it matters

-A pull-hook is often mis-diagnosed as "just a hook" and treated with face-only fixes, when the underlying out-to-in path is doing as much damage as the face.
-SwingVantage reports path and face angle separately so the fix targets the actual larger contributor rather than the more visually dramatic curve.
+It is routinely mis-diagnosed and treated with face-only fixes, when the delivery direction underneath is doing just as much damage.
+SwingVantage reports the two separately, so the fix targets the larger contributor rather than the more visually dramatic curve.

 How it shows up on video

-From down-the-line, the path shows the club moving left of the target line through impact (out-to-in).
-From face-on, the clubface closes rapidly relative to that path — often visible as an aggressive forearm rotation or a "flipping" motion of the hands through the strike.
+From down the line, the head is visibly travelling left of the target line through impact.
+From face on, the face shuts rapidly relative to that travel.
+This means usually visible as hard forearm rotation or a flip of the hands through the strike.

 Common mistakes

-- Only working on the hands/face because the ball is hooking, while ignoring an out-to-in path that is contributing just as much to the miss.
+• Working only on the hands because the ball is curving, while ignoring a delivery contributing just as much.

-- Weakening the grip as a blanket fix — this can reduce hook severity but does nothing for the path, often just trading a pull-hook for a plain pull or a push-slice.
+• Weakening the grip as a blanket fix — it reduces the curve but does nothing for the start line, usually just trading one miss for another.

 In SwingVantage Motion Lab